“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Neither am I,” said Thackeray.

-The video the mission used for the I discussion had originally been intended for some sort of membership activity program.
-On the whole it was pretty useless.
-But fast-forward the tape to the middle and it provided a great “Life of Christ” summary that tied into the Joseph Smith business very nicely.
+The I discussion filmstrip was originally developed for some sort of membership fellowshipping program.
+It was pretty useless as such.
+But fast-forwarded to the middle, it provided a great “Life of Christ” summary that tied into the Joseph Smith business very nicely.

 Matlock gave the closing prayer.

 They walked to the front door.
 “I do have a question,” said the investigator.
-He said to Thackeray, “Why did you become a missionary?”
+He asked Thackeray, “Why did you become a missionary?”

-“We, uh—” said Thackeray, “we think the message of our church is so important the least we can do is volunteer a few years of our lives to help teach it.”
+“We, uh—” said Thackeray.
+“We believe the message of our church is so important that the least we can do is volunteer a few years of our lives to help teach it.”

 “We’ll see you on Sunday.”